sipeed/MaixPy/docs/doc/en/ai_model_converter/maixcam.md

 5. Whether input resolution, `mean`, `scale`, and RGB/BGR order match training, export, and conversion settings.
 6. Whether ONNX output nodes, the extraction command, and `--output_names` in `model_transform.py` are exactly the same.
 7. If you are not sure whether the problem is the model or your code, test with a MaixHub model or a built-in model first.
 After an official model runs correctly, debug your own model.

+When asking for help, provide the ONNX export command, model task and class count, input and output names and shapes, complete conversion command, tool versions, MUD file, MaixPy / system version, and complete error log.

 After these basic checks pass, continue with the specific model documentation or conversion workflow.